What’s A Good 400m Time? Average 400 Meter Times By Age + Sex

 #1: Train Your Top Speed

-Perform these short interval workouts on a track, if possible, or if you do not have access to a track, on a flat surface where you won’t need to stop for traffic or any other obstacles.
+Perform these short interval workouts on a track, if possible, or if you do not have access to a track, a flat surface where you won’t need to stop for traffic or any other obstacles.

 You want to be on a route where you feel comfortable giving it your all without needing to worry about stopping for obstructions.